colarusso/lawascode/README.md

 # Law as Code
 This repo hosts the [Law as Cose website](http://www.lawascode.org)--a list of past and upcoming legal hackathons/classes involving [QnA Markup](http://www.qnamarkup.org).

+## Adding and Updating Events

-If you'd like to add a listing, you have two options:
+If you'd like to add or edit a listing, you have two options:

-1. Add your listing(s) to `hackthons.xml`, and make a pull request.
+1. Add to/edit `hackthons.xml`, and make a pull request.
-2. Email the details for your listing(s) to the the curator.
+2. Email the details of your addition/edit to the the curator.

-## Make a Pull Request
+### Make a Pull Request

-You can update the list by making an addition to `hackathons.xml`.
-Just add a `hackathon` element inside `hackathons`.
+You can update the listings by editing `hackathons.xml`.
+To add a listing, add a `hackathon` element inside `hackathons`.
 For example:

 ```
 <hackathons>